unrealwork/atsd-use-cases/USVisa/README.md

 ![Figure2](Images/Figure2.png)

-You can explore this portal by clicking on the below button:
+You can explore this portal by right-clicking on the below button:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/3c55ada0#fullscreen)